-MSNE 599 "Lab Rotations and Advisor Selection" course provides an opportunity to spend time in several research groups to help PhD and MS students selecting their advisors.
+MSNE 599 "Lab Rotations and Advisor Selection" course provides an opportunity to spend time in several research groups to help PhD and MS students select their advisors.

 - a.
 Students must register for MSNE 599 in their first semester, submitting the MSNE Rotation Form at the beginning of the semester to the graduate administrator to set up the rotation schedule. - b.
 By the end of November, students must complete the MSNE Advisor Selection Form and email it to the graduate administrator. - c.
-The graduate administrator will notify the students at the beginning of January as to who will be their Advisors.
+The graduate administrator will notify the students who will be their Advisors at the beginning of January.